 When people have a terminal disease that causes death, either they state their wishes before their final breath or a family member makes the request that all money that would otherwise be spent on flowers should go to an association or foundation that is closely related.
 Money is often spent on research or providing care for others who suffer from the same illness.

-Some people ask for you to make a contribution to the charity of your choice.
-You should follow the same procedure as you would for a requested charity.
+When the survivors ask for you to make a contribution to the charity of your choice, you should follow the same procedure as you would for a requested charity.
 Some charities give you an option of donating and filling out the forms online, but if that isn't an option, almost all organizations will accept a check sent via snail mail.

-Here’s what to write on the association or charitable organization:
+Here’s what to write on the association or charitable organization correspondence: